 Not all building projects require planning permission.
 However, if you build something that would ordinarily require consent, but you did not apply for permission before work began, you will need to make a retrospective application.

 The same will apply if you were granted consent, but you have not stuck to the terms and conditions set out by planning officers.
 This is called a planning breach.
+We can help advise you if this is the situation you are in and the local planning authority are investigating what you have done.

 There are many reasons that your build might require retrospective planning permission.
 You may not have realised that you needed planning permission at the time, or the logistics of the build might have meant building later would be impossible (scheduling conflicts for the builders, or building equipment arriving earlier than planned), or the build might have been a more substantial undertaking than you realised at first.